Brian4292/jr-enrichment/README.md

 ```
 - GET all students and return them in json
-- GET all teachers and return them in json
+//- GET all teachers and return them in json ok
 - GET student by ID # and return a json of that student
-- GET teacher by ID # and return a json of that teacher
+//- GET teacher by ID # and return a json of that teacher
 - GET all students for a specific teacher's ID #
 - DELETE a student and return a status code of 202
 - UPDATE a student's teacher and return a status code of 204